pedrocerrano/CoinBrowser/index.md

 ```

 * Create a `private` and `static` property `above` the declaration of the `fetchCoins` function.
 This property will not change and should be named `keyCoinsComponent`.
-	* Assign the value of the first `URLComponent` you will need to add to the `baseURLString` to create the `finalURL`
+	* Assign the value of the first `URLComponent` you will need to add to the `baseURLString` to create the `finalURL`.
 	* It is the convention to add a `key` to your “constants”.
 This showcases that they are “keys”, or required building blocks.
 This is yet another tool to allow you to write the cleanest Swift code possible.
 * Create a `private` and `static` property `above` the declaration of the `fetchCoins` function.
 This property will not change and should be named `keyListComponent`.
-	* Assign the value of the second `URLComponent` you will need to add to the `baseURLString` to create the `finalURL`
+	* Assign the value of the second `URLComponent` you will need to add to the `baseURLString` to create the `finalURL`.

-At this time you should have four properties above your `fetchCoins(completion: Bool)`
+At this time you should have four properties above your `fetchCoins(completion: Bool)`.
 * BaseURL
 * Coin Component
 * List Component